Register your office to receive a $50 credit towards your first case.

 Finding a lab that has your back during these high-pressure situations comes down to evaluating a few key areas before you ever have an urgent need.
 Think of it as building a relationship with a reliable teammate who understands the stakes.
 You want to know they can handle the pressure, communicate clearly, and uphold the same high standards you do.
 By looking into their rush policies, communication style, and quality control for urgent work, you can build a partnership that supports your practice, reduces chairside adjustment time, and ensures excellent patient outcomes, no matter the timeline.
 This proactive approach ensures you’re prepared when the next urgent case walks through your door.

-Check Their Digital Capabilities and Rush Policy
+Review Their Digital Capabilities and Rush Policy

 A lab’s ability to handle urgent requests often starts with its technology and official policies.
 A forward-thinking lab will have a clear, established protocol for rush cases because they understand these situations are a normal part of dentistry.
 Before committing, ask about their specific rush policy.
 Do they charge extra, or is it an included service for their partners?
 A lab that offers complimentary rush services demonstrates a strong commitment to the practices they work with.